In The Guide

 Here is a list of diseases that can be transferred by a tick bite.
 There are 15 diseases on that list, with several of them being deadly.
 And here is a list of diseases you can get from a mosquito bite.

-In fact, a recent study by Consumer Reports showed that natural repellents are nearly useless against Aedes mosquitoes, the species known to transmit the Zika virus.
+a recent study by Consumer Reports showed that natural repellents are nearly useless against Aedes mosquitoes, the species known to transmit the Zika virus.

 Among the other diseases include several severe ones that can even cause death.